 Rive is without major historic monuments but the area is lovely for strolling with several cafés, restaurants, bars, and interesting little shops.
 The statue of Maître Jacques on a fountain with potable water is a copy of the 1547 original.

 The Musée du Léman (Lake Geneva Museum) has an eclectic collection on all things related to Lake Geneva from a prehistoric wood carving to the original early nineteenth-century steam engines from a lake steamboat.
 The museum is popular with children and has many objects that may be touched and further examined.

 The Rive area can be quite lively with music and other performances often staged here throughout the year.
 Nyon’s famous antiques and flea market is held here monthly – usually on the final Sunday of the month.
 A free ice-skating rink is set up each winter.
 During summer, various boats can be rented by the hour.

-Promenading on the quays is popular – the best views of Nyon and its chateau is from the far left when facing the lake.
-To the far right is the small yacht marina and small fishermen’s houses where fresh fish is often sold.
+Promenading on the quays is popular – the best views of Nyon and its chateau are from the far left when facing the lake.
+To the far right are the small yacht marina and small fishermen’s houses where fresh fish is often sold.

 Further to the west – walk along the lake or Route Suisse – is Nyon’s beach (free).
 Further down Route Suisse, past the head offices of UEFA, is Nyon’s swimming pool complex with beach.
 The facilities are amongst the best in the La Côte region.